NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 We can create a neural network in the same way using ***torch.nn.Module***.
 We will use gradient descent, exactly in the same way as implemented for regression, to update our weights.

-The only change is we will be use a different loss function as *MSE* can't be used for classification problems.
+The only change is we will be using a different loss function as *MSE* can't be used for classification problems.

 ```python